 Our program provides students with challenging hands-on experiences through a broad and rigorous curriculum that includes exposure to multiple programming languages and development tools in their software courses, practical labs featuring up-to-date equipment in their hardware courses, and coverage of such advanced areas as embedded systems design, digital signal processing, and software engineering.
 All students participate in a senior-year Capstone project that culminates their training.

-Students pursuing a Bachelor’s of Science in Computer Engineering must complete the Major Requirements, as well the General Education Program (GEP) Requirements set up by the University.
-The Computer Engineering degree offers two tracks: Electronic Systems and Communications.
+Students pursuing a Bachelor’s of Science in Computer Engineering must complete 125 credits of required and elective courses, as shown in the CMPE Four-Year Plan (2014 and later).
+These requirements include the General Education Program requirements established by the University for the Bachelor of Science Degree.
+The Computer Engineering degree offers three tracks: Electronic Systems, Communications, and Cybersecurity.
 The Electronic Systems track focuses on large electronic systems and networks.
 Students who specialize in this track will emerge with experience in VLSI (very large scale integrated) design and the design of programmable logic devices, including FPGAs (fully programmable gate arrays).
 The Communications track focuses on computer and electrical communications networks.
 Students who specialize in this track will emerge with experience in the electromagnetic and signal processing techniques that are needed to design these networks.
-Requirements for each of the Computer Engineering tracks can be found within the CMPE Four-Year Plan (pre 2014) or the CMPE Four-Year Plan (2014 and later).
+The Cybersecurity track emphasizes security of computer systems, along with in depth design of computer hardware topics closely related to the Electronic Systems Track.

 Combined BS/MS Program